tumblr/docs/npf-spec.md

 In this example you can see that there are five rows, and the client should use the row contents to determine the display width of the content inside.
 The second row has blocks `1` and `2`, each taking up 50% of the width since there are two blocks in the row, and the fourth row of three blocks, at indexes `4`, `5`, and `6`.
 Since there are three blocks in that row, each block width will be ~33% of the total width.

-Note that the order of the blocks in the `row` arrays are important: the content blocks will be ordered in their row based on their position in the rows arrays.
-However, blocks _can_ be out-of-order in the `row` array versus in the `content` array:
+Note that the order of the blocks in the `blocks` arrays are important: the content blocks will be ordered in their row based on their position in the rows arrays.
+However, blocks _can_ be out-of-order in the `blocks` array versus in the `content` array:

 ```json
 {